SebaRiccardo/SebaRiccardo/README.md

-- 👋 Hi, My name is Sebastian and I'm a Informatics Engineering Student.
-My main interest are web and mobile development (mainly backend) but thigs change often so, I'm constantly leaning new thigs like frontend and some infra as well 👌👌.
+- 👋 Hi, My name is Sebastian and I'm an Informatics Engineer.
+My main interests are web and mobile development (mainly backend) but things change often so, I'm constantly learning new things like frontend and some infra as well 👌👌.
-- Since I'm not a native english speaker, some of my repos are in Spanish so feel free to colab and translate them.
+- Since I'm not a native English speaker, some of my repos are in Spanish so feel free to collab and translate them.

 📫 How to reach me `soathekid@gmail.com`